OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-29.md

 ## Proverbs 29:13

-The poor and the oppressor have this in common: the Lord gives light to the eyes of both.
+The poor and the tyrant share this: the Lord lights up the eyes of both.

 ## Proverbs 29:14